 Hi everyone, this tutorial is all about how we can setup Odoo (formerly known as OpenERP) on our CentOS 7 Server.
 Are you thinking to get an awesome ERP (Enterprise Resource Planning) app for your business ?.
-Then, OpenERP is the best app you are searching as it is a Free and Open Source Software which provides an outstanding features for your business or company.
+Then, OpenERP is the best app you are searching for as it is a Free and Open Source Software which provides outstanding features for your business or company.

 OpenERP is a free and open source traditional OpenERP (Enterprise Resource Planning) app which includes Open Source CRM, Website Builder, eCommerce, Project Management, Billing & Accounting, Point of Sale, Human Resources, Marketing, Manufacturing, Purchase Management and many more modules included for a better way to boost the productivity and sales.
 Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured Open Source ERP when you install several Apps.